SuLab/WikidataIntegrator/README.md

 python setup.py install
 ```

-After installation, you can remove the directory you cloned the repo into or just keep it to pull the latest releases.

 To test for correct installation, start a python console and execute the following (Will retrieve the Wikidata item for ['Human'](http://www.wikidata.org/entity/Q5)):